Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 la liga

-Sergino Dest, Konrad De La Fuente dressed but did not play in Barcelona’s 2-0 win over Elche on Sunday.
+Sergino Dest, Konrad De La Fuente and Barcelona face Athletic Bilbao on Sunday.

+Yunus Musah came off the bench and played three minutes in Valencia’s 1-0 win over Elche on Saturday.

 Segunda Liga